disi-unibo-nlp/nlg-metricverse/README.md

 * 🎯 NLG Metricverse implements a large number of prominent evaluation metrics in NLG, seeking to articulate the textual properties they encode (e.g., fluency, grammatical correctness, informativeness), tasks, and limits.
 Understanding, using, and examining a metric has never been easier.

 ## 🪐 Available Metrics
-NLG Metricverse supports X diverse evaluation metrics overall (last update: May X, 2022).
+NLG Metricverse supports 37 diverse evaluation metrics overall (last update: July 22, 2022).
+The code for these metrics will be progressively released in the coming weeks.

 ### Hypothesis-Reference Supercluster